Digitized counterdiabatic quantum critical dynamics

-Here, we verify experimentally, using IBM quantum processors, that the digitized counterdiabatic evolution leads to a reduction in the density of topological defects in the final state (see~\figlabel{fig:schematic}a).
+In this work, we provide the first experimental evidence that CD suppresses the formation of topological defects in fast quenches across quantum phase transitions.
+Using IBM quantum processors, we demonstrate a reduced defect density compared to digitized annealing without CD (see~\figlabel{fig:schematic}a).
 We further characterize the breakdown of the Kibble-Zurek scaling and the saturation of the defect density in fast quenches experimentally and theoretically, both with and without CD.
-Our results demonstrate the potential of counterdiabatic protocols for improved accuracy in quantum optimization, quantum simulation, and quantum state preparation.
+Our results establish CD protocols as a promising tool for improving the accuracy of quantum optimization, quantum simulation, and quantum state preparation.